-My research at the University of North Carolina at Chapel Hill began with rotations in a variety of labs affiliated with the Curriculum in Neurobiology beginning in June 2008 and ending in May 2009.
-During my first rotation, in Mark Wightman's lab in the Department of Chemistry at UNC, I worked with a post doctoral fellow using fast-scan cyclic voltammetry to investigate changes in dopamine in the nucleus accubmens of rats in response to natural rewards.
-My experiences in the Wightman lab included performing surgeries to insert the guide for the recording electrode, stimulating electrode, and reference electrode used in the voltammetry procedure, learning the program TarHeel CV used to stimulate and record the electrical signature of dopamine in the rat brain, and conditioning the rats to press for sugar pellets in the operant conditioning chamber used in the later parts of the study.
-My experience in the Wightman lab was instructive in that I learned about a technique to measure dopamine levels that can complement in vivo microdialysis by providing greater temporal resolution.
+My research at the University of North Carolina at Chapel Hill began with rotations in four labs affiliated with the Curriculum in Neurobiology beginning in June 2008 and ending in May 2009.
+During my first rotation, in Mark Wightman's lab in the Chemistry Department, I used fast-scan cyclic voltammetry to investigate changes in dopamine in the nucleus accubmens of rats in response to natural rewards.
+My experiences in the Wightman lab included performing surgeries to insert the guide for the recording electrode, stimulating electrode, and reference electrode used in the voltammetry procedure, learning the program used to stimulate and record the electrical signature of dopamine in the rat brain, and conditioning rats to press for sugar pellets in the operant conditioning chambers used in the later parts of the study.
+This experience taught me a great deal about measuring dopamine levels with high temporal resolution.

-My second rotation was in the lab of Clyde Hodge in the Departments of Psychiatry and Pharmacology at UNC.
+My second rotation was in the lab of Clyde Hodge in the Psychiatry and Pharmacology Departments.
 Here, I studied the relationship between depression and EtOH in mice through behavioral and immunohistochemical techniques in an effort to understand the cell signaling pathways altered in response to acute i.p. injections of EtOH.
-While in the Hodge lab, I used an automated Forced Swim Test apparatus from BlObserve to measure depressant-like behaviors in control mice given i.p.
+While in the Hodge lab, I used an automated Forced Swim Test apparatus from BIObserve to measure depressant-like behaviors in control mice given i.p.
 EtOH injections and performed immunohistochemistry on brain tissue from these mice to look for increases in active protein kinases and their downstream targets following EtOH administration.
-My work in the Hodge lab complimented and extended the behavioral neuroscience work I had done in the Grisel lab at Furman and provided me an example of how behavioral neuroscience research can be coupled with techniques used to investigate cell signaling to try to understand the cellular mechanisms associated with behavior and EtOH's effect on these mechanisms and behavior.
+My work in the Hodge lab complimented and extended the behavioral neuroscience work I had done in the Grisel lab at Furman and provided me an example of how behavioral neuroscience research can be coupled with cell signaling techniques to investigate the cellular mechanisms associated with behavior and EtOH's effect on these mechanisms and behavior.

-During my third rotation in Charlotte Boettiger's lab in the Department of Psychology at UNC, I studied the effect of dopamine on prefrontal cortex function in a decision-making task by taking advantage of state-related changes in dopamine via estrogen fluctuations in the female menstrual cycle.
+During my third rotation in Charlotte Boettiger's lab in the Psychology Department, I studied the effect of dopamine on prefrontal cortex function in a decision-making task by taking advantage of state-related changes in dopamine via estrogen fluctuations in the female menstrual cycle.
 I also investigated how variations in the catechol-O-methyltransferase (COMT) gene affected performance on a decision making task employed in the lab.
 While rotating in the Boettiger lab, I learned firsthand about issues important in human research such as Institutional Review Board approval and subject confidentiality.
 I also became familiar with the programs utilized in the lab to create our experiments (E-Prime) and compile and summarize our data (MatLab).
 Working in the Boettiger lab showed me the potential of human behavioral neuroscience research and how neuroimaging techniques coupled with behavioral tasks can be used to investigate the neurobiology underlying behaviors (such as immediate reward bias) known to be abnormal in alcohol abusers.
-Since my academic background at Furman was heavily focused on psychology and biology, I found the type of research taking place in the Boettiger lab to successfully combine these two areas that I had enjoyed learning about.
-Her lab seemed like the perfect fit for me to conduct my thesis research.
+Since my academic background at Furman was heavily focused on psychology and biology, I found the type of research taking place in the Boettiger lab to successfully combine these two areas that I had enjoyed learning about as an undergraduate.
+Thus, her lab felt like the perfect fit for me and the place where I would want to conduct my thesis research.